SixLabors/docs/articles/imagesharp/pixelbuffers.md

             ref Rgba32 pixel = ref pixelRow[x];
             if (pixel.A == 0)
             {
-                // overwrite the pixel referenced by 'ref Rgba32 pixel': pixel = transparent;
+                // Overwrite the pixel referenced by 'ref Rgba32 pixel': pixel = transparent;
             }
         }